 As minimal as it could get, Uplet does exactly what is desired of it and nothing more.
 The app can be installed from the website directly as any other third-party app.
 You can access the app from your launchpad.

 Once installed, you’ll notice that the app has an extremely minimal interface.
 It’s so minimal that you can’t even resize the app window.
 It remains a tiny little window with just a few options.

-To get started simply click on the add symbol on the screen to select one or multiple files.
+Simply click on the add symbol on the screen to select one or multiple files.
 It doesn’t say so but you may also drag and drop files onto the window.
-Once the video file is added to the window you’ll uploading options.
+After the video is on the window you’ll get uploading options.

-Once you are done just hit the share button and your file will start to upload.
+Just hit the share button and your file will start to upload.
 The upload process is instant and works exactly like an app.
-Now the free version has a limit of five uploads only, post that you’ll need to buy a license according to your need.
+Now the free version has a limit of five uploads, after that, you’ll need to buy a license according to your need.

 Download Uplet (Free, $20 – $50 after trial)

 Wrapping Up: Upload Video to Instagram from Computer

 Uploading videos to Instagram from your desktop or computer should have been taken care of by Instagram but maybe, they are pushing users to the mobile app on purpose.

 I liked Gramblr because it is a free desktop client that is quick and easy but a little buggy.
 And for macOS my favorite is Flume.
 Although its paid, you get a proper Instagram look-alike app on your laptop with similar interface and settings.
 Another way to go about it is by using an Android emulator like GennyMotion, however, in my experience, they are just too much work with less reliability.
 As of now, Gramblr is the only feasible option.